 Make sure that you know that you can be patient with people, that you can be compassionate, that you're willing to work long hours.
 You have to also realize that people are born, people die, and you're going to be part of that.
 You might be part of the birthing process, you might be part of the death process.
 You have to be there for them.
 So you see all the different human emotions.

 Nursing gives you so many options.
 You can work in the hospital system, you can work in a nursing home, you can work in insurance.
 You can do a Monday through Friday job if you want.
-You can work strictly weekends, you can work evenings, you can work nights, I mean, there are so many options.
+You can work strictly weekends.
+You can work evenings.
+You can work nights — there are so many options.
 There are multiple opportunities for pay advancement, there are multiple opportunities for changing your career.

 I think if you've got that kind of personality, if you've got that kind of kindness — a gentle soul — that's going to be really helpful.
 And there are lots of good nurses who are like that — lots of them.